ThinkGenetic Blog

 A prediction scoring system for HAE was created and validated using known cases of HAE from the medical literature as well as positive and negative controls from HAE-focused centers.
 Using key features of medical and family history, a series of logistic regression models for the five known genetic causes of HAE were created.
 Top variables populated the digital suspicion scoring system and were run against de-identified electronic health record (EHR) data.
 Patients were categorized as increased, possible, or no increased risk of HAE at two diverse sites.

-The abstracts findings and results will be presented at the conference.
+The abstract findings and results will be presented at the conference.

 References